 We tend to spend a larger chunk of our time at the workplace/working than with our families.
-So, don’t you think encouraging employees to build strong workplace friendships help the purpose of building strong, connected, and happy organizations?
+So, don’t you think encouraging employees to build strong workplace friendships helps the purpose of building strong, connected, and happy organizations?

 Provide your employees with multiple avenues to break the ice and connect – be it through regular company events and celebrations or powerful communication platforms.

 The single biggest problem in communication is the illusion that it has taken place. - George Bernard Shaw

-These platforms help leaders stay connected to all employees but also gives employees ample opportunities to share their views, ideas, questions, and concerns.
-This sends out a strong message that the voice of the employee is vital for the organization’s success - thus increasing engagement and retention.
+These platforms help leaders stay connected to all employees and give employees ample opportunities to share their views, ideas, questions, and concerns.
+This sends out a strong message that the employee's voice is vital for the organization’s success - thus increasing engagement and retention.

 Recognize and affirm people when they contribute to the mission you share.
 Do this and you will ignite their purpose and potential. - Mike Byam

 Not just that, it helps employees find focus and purpose in their day-to-day activities.
-So much is the effect of rewards and recognition that, a research by Bersin & Associates showed that companies with recognition programs that are highly effective at improving employee engagement have 31% lower voluntary turnover.
+So much is the effect of rewards and recognition that research by Bersin & Associates showed that companies with recognition programs that are highly effective at improving employee engagement have 31% lower voluntary turnover.

-Not just that, having a structured rewards and recognition program helps an organization align with and reinforce its values and beliefs are.
+Not just that, having a structured rewards and recognition program helps an organization align with and reinforce its values and beliefs.
 Who in the organization gets rewarded and recognized and why - represents an unequivocal statement of the organization's true values and culture.

-Seek Employee Feedback & Act on it
+9. Seek employee feedback & act on it

 “Feedback is the breakfast of champions.” – Ken Blanchard